 Membership at Metropolitan United Church is a formal commitment to Metropolitan and the United Church of Canada.
-In becoming a member, we ask you to step across the threshold to link heart, mind, spirit and voice with this faith community.
-It means deepening your relationship with this church and congregation, and exploring further what can be learned from the teachings of Jesus and their application in this 21st century world.
+It involves deepening your relationship with this church and congregation, and exploring how we can apply the teachings of Jesus to the needs of our modern world.

-If you're not prepared to become an official member of Metropolitan, you are welcome to consider yourself an "adherent."
-An adherent is someone who is involved with the church, attends regularly, and may donate substantially, but hasn't taken the steps to becoming a member.
+If full membership is too much of a commitment, you are welcome to consider yourself an "adherent."
+An adherent is someone who is involved with the church, attends regularly, and may donate substantially, but has not taken the steps to become a member.
 At Metropolitan, we have hundreds of adherents who are very important to our church life, but membership remains the key to a deeper involvement in the church community.
 We also have many in the congregation who are members of two churches, our downtown church and perhaps another neighbourhood or hometown church.
 These people, too, add much to our church community.

 How to become a Member

-3. You will be invited to attend a Membership Inquiry Day with John Joseph.
-At this time, usually a Saturday morning, you will be given the opportunity to explore membership with Metropolitan in a time of story sharing, breaking bread, and touring the church.
-Rest assured, we have a very broad concept of Christian faith in the United Church, and we suspect that your beliefs can easily fit within ours.
+- John Joseph will invite you to attend a Membership Inquiry Day, usually a Saturday morning.
+You will have the opportunity to explore membership through story sharing, breaking bread, and touring the church.
+We have a very broad concept of Christian faith in the United Church and we suspect that your beliefs can easily fit within ours.

 - A few days later, John Joseph will contact you to learn your decision concerning membership.